Dan Ferrell writes about DIY car maintenance and repair. He has certifications in Automation and Control Technology and

 Basic Car Maintenance You Can Do Yourself

-This is perhaps the most important maintenance tasks you can do for your car.
+This is perhaps the most important maintenance task you can do for your car.
 This job doesn't require special tools (except for an oil filter wrench) or technical knowledge, and you can find the correct procedure for your model in your vehicle repair manual.

 It only takes about 10 minutes.
 Usually, you need to change them once a year.

 From time to time, it's a good idea to pop the hood and check the condition of the different systems' hoses—especially vacuum hoses.
 Hoses wear out over time, become brittle, swell, tear and get disconnected due to heat and vibration during engine operation.
 So leaking hoses—vacuum or fluid ones—are a common source of engine performance problems.

 Wires suffer cuts and burns, and corrosion finds its way into electrical connectors, interfering with the electrical flow.
 So check them from time to time as well.

 Drive or serpentine belts run the alternator, steering pump, radiator fan (on some models), and a/c compressor.
 Belts wear and may suffer damage over time, so you need to check and replace them according to schedule; pay particular attention to serpentine belts, which rarely show signs of wear on the outside.
 Consult your service manual for the recommended service interval.